Edwin Beckett: Military career

 Educated at the Henry Fanshawe School and the Royal Military Academy Sandhurst, Beckett was commissioned into the West Yorkshire Regiment in 1957.
 As a junior officer he saw active service during the Aden Emergency.
-He became commanding officer of 1st Battalion Prince of Wales's Own Regiment of Yorkshire in 1976, a member of the directing staff at the Staff College, Camberley in 1979 and Commander of 1st Infantry Brigade in 1982.
-He went on to be Chief of Staff at Headquarters British Army of the Rhine in 1985 and Head of the British Defence Staff and Defence Attaché in Washington, D.C. in 1988 before retiring in 1991.
+He became commanding officer of 1st Battalion Prince of Wales's Own Regiment of Yorkshire in 1976, a member of the directing staff at the Staff College, Camberley, in 1979 and commander of the 1st Infantry Brigade in 1982.
+He went on to be chief of staff at Headquarters British Army of the Rhine in 1985 and Head of the British Defence Staff and Defence Attaché in Washington, D.C. in 1988 before retiring in 1991.

-After retiring from the Army, Beckett was Chairman of the British Brands Group.

-He died on 15 November 2018 at the age of 81.
+After retiring from the army, Beckett was Chairman of the British Brands Group.
+He died on 15 November 2018, at the age of 81.